dmp1ce/DMSS/DESIGN.md

 ## Maintenance checks

-After the setup and for the majority of the life of the DMSS, Alice will need to check that everyone has everything they need to receive the infromation on death.
+After the setup and for the majority of the life of the DMSS, Alice will need to check that everyone has everything they need to decrypt the infromation should the need arise.

 Maintenance checks include the following:

-- Verify all trustees can communicated with each other securely
+- Verify all trustees can communicate with each other securely
 - Verify all symetric passphrase parts are still available and not corrupted
 - Verify encrypted documents still exist and are not corrupted
-- Verify owner is still alive by signing messages which is only possible for owner
+- Verify owner still approves of secracy by signing messages which is only possible for owner
 - Trigger test switches from time to time to verify system is working and to train trustees on how to use the system

 Maintenance is very important to have some confidence that the secret information will be transfered at the time of death.